GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-120/index.md

 Your site may use third-party cookies and it's time to take action as we approach their deprecation.
 To learn what to do about affected cookies, see [Preparing for the end of third-party cookies](/blog/cookie-countdown-2023oct/).

-The {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="24", height="24" %} **Include third-party cookie issues** checkbox has been enabled by default for all Chrome users, so the **Issues** panel now warns you about the cookies that will be affected by the upcoming deprecation and phaseout of third-party cookies.
+The {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="24", height="24" %} **Include third-party cookie issues** checkbox has been enabled by default for all Chrome users, so the **Issues** tab now warns you about the cookies that will be affected by the upcoming deprecation and phaseout of third-party cookies.
 You can clear the checkbox at any time to stop seeing these issues.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/DjvhUFzFqSA2x1RndzLO.png", alt="A warning about the upcoming third-party cookie deprecation in the Issues panel.", width="800", height="489" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/DjvhUFzFqSA2x1RndzLO.png", alt="A warning about the upcoming third-party cookie deprecation in the Issues tab.", width="800", height="489" %}

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/f5656fa6c28f29257f6d8b02df8d799dc19b4eaa #}